 Mixed fortunes for the youngsters

-2003 - Zak Whitbread was in the USA Under-20’s side that lost 2-1 to Argentina on a golden goal in the Quarter-finals of the World Championship Finals in the United Arab Emirates.
-Meanwhile, future red Javier Mascherano featured as Argentina beat the USA 2-1 on a golden goal at the same stage.
-He had grabbed the injury time equaliser and was also booked during the game.
+2003 - Zak Whitbread faced future red Javier Mascherano as Argentina Under-20’s beat the USA 2-1 on a golden goal in the Quarter-finals of the World Championship Finals in the United Arab Emirates, with Mascherano grabbing the injury time equaliser.

 2006 - Future reds loanee keeper Daniele Padelli won his first cap for Italy Under-21’s as they beat Luxembourg 2-0 in Vibo Valentia.
 He was then on loan at Crotone from Sampdoria.